Romario Torres

-Romario Torres Gutiérrez (born 9 February 2005) is a Cuban footballer who plays as a defender for Nacional.
-Torres operated as a winger while playing for the Cuba national football team.
+Romario Torres Gutiérrez (born 9 February 2005) is a Cuban footballer who plays as a defender for Liga 3 club Leça.
+Torres mainly operates as a winger while playing for the Cuba national team.

 Early life

 Torres started playing football at age seven.

 Club career

 Torres made his debut for FC Artemisa in the Campeonato Nacional de Fútbol de Cuba at the age of 16.
 He scored six goals in 24 league games and helped the team win the 2022 league title.
 Torres signed with Uruguayan side Nacional in 2023.

 Torres was described as "one of the best prospects in Cuba".

+Career statistics

+International

+Scores and results list Cuba's goal tally first.